What You’ll Learn 🎯

 Spectrum

-The half spectrum will show a 1X peak and a peak slightly below 1/2X that will normally vary in amplitude over time.
+The half-spectrum will show a 1X peak and another peak slightly below 1/2X, which will typically vary in amplitude over time.

 Full spectrum

-The full spectrum plot will show forward precession and a subsynchronous peak at slightly less than 1/2X.
+The full-spectrum plot will show forward precession and a subsynchronous peak at slightly below 1/2X.

 Direct orbit

-The direct orbit plot will show the 1X and the slightly less than 1/2X components.
-The phase marker will slowly shift in the direction opposite rotation, but the vibration precession will remain forward.
+The direct orbit plot will display both the 1X component and a component slightly below 1/2X.
+The phase marker will gradually shift in the direction opposite to rotation, while the vibration precession will remain forward.

 Shaft centerline

-The shaft centerline position will generally be unaffected by the oil whirl, however, operation near the bearing centerline will be more susceptible to oil shirl
+The shaft centerline position will generally be unaffected by oil whirl; however, operation near the bearing centerline will be more susceptible to oil whirl.

 Bode plot - amplitude

-The amplitude plot will generally be unaffected by the oil whirl.
+The amplitude plot will generally be unaffected by oil whirl.

 Bode plot - phase

-The phase will generally be unaffected by the oil whirl.
+The phase will generally be unaffected by oil whirl.

 Polar plot

-Polar plot will generally be unaffected by the oil whirl.
+The polar plot will generally be unaffected by oil whirl.

 Waterfall

-A cascade plot will show the onset of instability with a subsynchronous peak showing up at a frequency slightly less than 1/2X.
+A cascade plot will show the onset of instability, with a subsynchronous peak appearing at a frequency slightly below 1/2X.

 Other operational symptoms

-Oil whirl vibration may be affected by changing the lube oil supply temperature.
-This has the effect of changing the rotor dynamic coefficients of the bearing.
-These changes have a limited impact on whirl vibration.
+Oil whirl vibration may be influenced by changes in the lube oil supply temperature, which in turn alters the rotor dynamic coefficients of the bearing.
+However, these changes typically have only a limited effect on whirl vibration.

 Machine fault - oil whip

-The sub-synchronous vibration will lock onto the unstable natural frequency and will not continue to increase with the rotor speed.
-The sub-synchronous vibration will increase and can be damaging.
+At this point, the subsynchronous vibration locks onto the unstable natural frequency and no longer increases with rotor speed.
+The vibration amplitude will rise and can become damaging.

 Amplitude trend

-The overall amplitude trend will show very high amplitude in the presence of a whip.
-The amplitude may increase until a limit cycle is reached.
+The overall amplitude trend will exhibit very high values in the presence of oil whip.
+The amplitude may continue to increase until a limit cycle is reached.

 1X phase trend

-The 1X phase trend will generally be stable with constant speed in the presence of the oil whip.
+The 1X phase trend will generally remain stable at constant speed in the presence of oil whip.

 Waveform

-The time waveform plot will show both 1X vibration and a subsynchronous component at the unstable natural frequency.
+The time waveform plot will display both 1X vibration and a subsynchronous component at the unstable natural frequency.

 Spectrum

-The half spectrum will show elevated 1X and very high subsynchronous vibration at the unstable natural frequency.
+The half-spectrum will display elevated 1X vibration and very high subsynchronous activity at the unstable natural frequency.

 Full spectrum

-The full spectrum plot will show elevated +/- 1X and very high subsynchronous vibration at the unstable natural frequency.
+The full-spectrum plot will show elevated ±1X components and very high subsynchronous vibration at the unstable natural frequency.

 Direct orbit

-The amplitude in the direct orbit will grow after the transition from whirl to whip.
-The precession will remain forward, and the phase marker will continuously shift in the direction opposite rotation at a faster rate.
+The amplitude in the direct orbit will increase following the transition from whirl to whip.
+The precession will remain forward, and the phase marker will shift continuously in the direction opposite to rotation at an accelerated rate.

 Shaft centerline

-The shaft centerline position will normally be unaffected by oil whip except that operation near the bearing centerline will be more susceptible to oil whirl.
+The shaft centerline position will typically be unaffected by oil whip, except that operation near the bearing centerline is more susceptible to oil whirl.

 Bode plot - amplitude